**Please contact us for a free 15 minute initial telephone consultation**

 *What do I have to do to get an assessment for myself or my child?

-You can self-refer for an assessment for you or you child by contacting us via our contact page, or emailing us.
+You can self-refer for an assessment for you or you child by emailing us or contacting us via our contact page.
 It can be helpful for families to discuss their intention to have a private assessment with their GP, or their CAMHS or adult neurodevelopmental team if they are open to one.
 If you prefer and have negotiated this with them, your school/college, GP, or other NHS service can also contact us regarding an assessment.

 *Will the assessment be accepted by school/university/GP/NHS service?